amelliia/SQL-/README.md

 ### Cohort Revenue Analysis

-To understand not just retention but spending behavior, I calculated revenue trends by cohort.
+To understand not just retention but spending behavior, I calculated revenue trends by cohort and and created a Power BI visualization showing the average revenue per customer.

 ```
 CREATE VIEW CohortRevenue AS